 In an effort to provide better counseling services to our students, Marian University has entered into a preferred lender arrangement (PLA).
 Federal and state law mandates that we must provide the following disclosures in association with this process:

-Lender Selection: To determine which lenders and loan options to present, Marian University evaluated and selected lenders based on information from each financial institution and student selection.
+Lender Selection: To determine which lenders and loan options to present, Marian University evaluates lenders based on information they provide to us and student selection.
 We feel the lenders on our list will provide you with exceptional customer service, excellent incentives such as low interest rates, low or no origination fees, and loan principal reductions.
 We are also interested in lenders who provide timely processing, electronic funds transfer capabilities, as well as counseling both before and after you complete the loan process.
+You may borrow from a lender if they do not appear on Marian University’s preferred lender list.

 Affiliation: Lenders chosen for this list are not affiliated with one another or Marian University.